-COURSE COMMUNICATIONS: This course is coordinated in class and via Canvas.
-In addition to course management and the posting of readings and assignments, Canvas will be used as a contact interface between students and the instructor, as well as between student groups, outside class meetings.
-Questions can be sent to the instructor through Canvas messaging or can be posted to the "General Course Questions" discussion board if appropriate.
+COURSE COMMUNICATIONS: This course is coordinated via Canvas.
+In addition to course management and the posting of readings and assignments, Canvas will be used as a contact interface between students and the instructor, as well as between students during class discussion.
+Questions can be sent to the instructor through Canvas messaging or can be posted to the "General Questions" discussion board if appropriate.
 The student is responsible for checking Canvas regularly.
-Please allow a 24-hour response time on weekdays and a 48-hour response time on weekends
+Please allow a 24-hour response time on weekdays and a 48-hour response time on weekends.